 4.1.
 Hardware Integration

-Measuring the level is possible using a weight sensor, however, there are some discussions, since depending on the material density the container might report high weight without being full, or vice versa.
+Measuring the level is possible using a weight sensor, however, there are some debates about their use, since depending on the material density the container might report high weight without being full, or vice versa.
 For that reason, we decided to use a distance sensor HC-SR04.
 The operation principle behind this sensor is to emit an ultrasonic signal that travels through the air until it collides with the closest obstacle, then, the signal is reflected and the sensors receive the signal back.
-Distance is estimated by measuring the delay between the signal emission and it is acquired, as explained with formula 1.
+Distance is estimated by measuring the delay between the signal emission and when it is acquired back, as explained in formula 1.

 Distance=Speed X Delay2 (1)

 The sensor returns back the time.
 As we know that sounds propagate at 334 m/s in the air, then, 0,0334 m/µs is divided into 2 because the signal spends time to go and return.
-Afterward, we can calculate distance.
+Afterwards, we can calculate the distance.

 To make hardware assembling easier, development boards were used integrating analogical and digital pins.
 For conceptual reasons three configurations for measuring units were explored and analyzed.
 All these configurations are described in the block diagram in Figure 2.